#TheFrontStepsProject brings us together virtually despite being - and maybe feeling - isolated.

 We aim to document this time with five-minute "Front Steps Portraits" of Rockaway residents.
 The proceeds from these portrait sessions will be donated to the healthcare workers who are working with those suffering from COVID-19.

-With photos we seek to highlight the faces of our community during a time when we do not see them at the grocery store, in house of workshop, the school gym, on the ferry or out on a Saturday night.
+With photos we seek to highlight the faces of our community during a time when we do not see them at the grocery store, in house of worship, the school gym, on the ferry or out on a Saturday night.

 #TheFrontStepsProject, was started in Needham, MA on March 17, 2020 when Boston photographer Cara Soulia